-Experiment - We perform our experiments on a gatedefined lateral GaAs device [31], composed of a DD (mint) adjacent to a CSD (pink), see inset of Fig. 1a.
-Each single dot in the DD is tunnel-coupled to a separate lead on each side, both with tunnelling rate $\Gamma{\rm dd} \sim$ 100kHz [33].
-Additionally, Coulomb repulsion between the dots (mutual charging energy) $U \approx 215 \mu \text{eV}$ imposes an energy penalty on the doubly-occupied states and thus, acts to diminish the occupancy of the DD.
-Crucially to this work, interdot tunnelling is negligibly small in the DD [33].
-The plunger gate voltages $V{\rm L}$ and $V{\rm R}$ are used to tune the left-and right-dot energies $\epsilon{\rm L}$ and $\epsilon{\rm R}$.
+imposes an energy penalty on the doubly occupied states and thus acts to diminish the occupancy of the DD.
+Crucially to this work, interdot tunneling is negligibly small in the DD (see Appendix A for further experimental details).
+The plunger gate voltages $V{\rm L}$ and $V{\rm R}$ are used to tune the left- and right-dot energies $\epsilon{\rm L}$ and $\epsilon{\rm R}$.
 These in turn tune the DD populations $(N{\rm L}, N{\rm R})$, i.e., the number of electrons of the left and right dots, respectively.
-We perform our experiment in a parameter region, where only four distinct charge states of the DD are relevant, i.e., empty (0,0), left occupied (1,0), right occupied (0,1), or doubly occupied (1,1).
-In absence of interdot tunneling, the metastability in the canonical charge stability diagram [31] becomes measurable with the CSD and, simultaneously, all transitions in the DD necessarily involve the reservoirs and are therefore many-body effects [32].
-The corresponding charge stability map displays sharp crossovers between distinct DD population configurations, see Fig. 1a.
+We perform our experiment in a parameter region where only four distinct charge states of the DD are relevant, i.e., empty (0,0), left occupied (1,0), right occupied (0,1), or doubly occupied (1,1).
+In the absence of interdot tunneling, the metastability in the canonical charge stability diagram [35] becomes measurable with the CSD and, simultaneously, all transitions in the DD necessarily involve the reservoirs which serves an important role in the following.
+The corresponding charge stability map displays sharp crossovers between distinct DD population configurations; see Fig. 1(a).

-The population states $(N{\rm L}, N{\rm R})$ have probabilities $P{(N{\rm L}, N{\rm R})}$ to be observed.
-The detector allows us to measure this probability distribution by real-time monitoring of its tunnelling current $I{\rm M}$ in response to an applied bias voltage $V{\rm M}$ across the CSD [31].
-This enables direct observation of the population imbalance $\Delta = 2P{(1,0)} - 2P{(0,1)} + 3P{(1,1)} - 3P{(0,0)}$ [33], which serves as an order parameter for our many-body system.
-Microscopically, each charge tunnelling event through the detector realizes a weak measurement kick onto the system through the DD-CSD capacitive interactions.
-Varying $V{\rm M}$ modifies the current through the detector, thus adjusting the strength of the population measurement [11, 12, 24, 25].
-Applying a small bias voltage, $V{\rm M} \ll U/e$, results in a conventional charge stability diagram, similar to the one shown in Fig. 1a, where backaction has no clear effect.
+The population states (N_L, N_R) have probabilities $P{(N_L, N_R)}$ to be observed.
+The detector has a bandwidth of 15 kHz which allows us to measure this probability distribution by real-time monitoring of its tunneling current I_M in response to an applied bias voltage V_M across the CSD [35].
+This enables direct observation of the population imbalance $\Delta = 2P{(1,0)} - 2P{(0,1)} + 3P{(1,1)} - 3P{(0,0)}$ (see Appendix A), which serves as an order parameter for our system.
+Microscopically, each charge tunneling event through the detector realizes a weak measurement kick onto the system through the DD-CSD capacitive interactions.
+The interplay of such a flux of impinging detector electrons with the double dot and its reservoirs is inherently an out-of-equilibrium many-body effect.
+Varying